What is your return policy?

 Do you have a fitting fee for pointe shoes?

-Yes, we do have a fitting fee of $25.00 when more than two shoes are tried on and no shoes are purchased.
+Yes, we do have a fitting fee of $25.00 if shoes are tried on and no shoes are purchased.
 This fee will go toward the next pair of pointe shoes you purchase with us.

 If you come to us to get fitted and buy shoes, there is NO fitting fee!

 Why can’t my dancer go en’ pointe with their pre-pointe shoes?

 Though only a select schools offer pre-pointe ballet classes, pre-pointe shoes really do provide the student with a comfortable adjustment from ballet flats to pointe shoes.
 Pre-pointe shoes were designed to help the student learn what pointe shoes are supposed to feel like on their feet.
 While wearing pre-pointe shoes, the dancer can take ballet class in them without going en’ pointe and they will learn to get used to the snugness of the box along with the feeling of having a thicker sole to stand on.

 The construction of the pre-pointe shoe is very much like a pointe shoe except that it does not have a shank (the thick innersole of the pointe shoe that offers the foot its support while en’ pointe) and the box is not quite as hard as the pointe shoe’s box.